noplay/hotcocoa/README.markdown

 being ported from the MacRuby website and you can still view it there.

-The documentation currently does not include the mappings right now due to the way that mappings are implemented; a YARD plug-in will be needed for thatv
+The documentation currently does not include the mappings right now due to the way that mappings are implemented; a YARD plug-in or new YARD features will be needed (stay tuned).

 ## Contributing to HotCocoa